 The Little Log Church Museum at the corner of W 3rd and Pontiac streets was built in the late 1920s by community volunteers using local timber hauled down the Yachats River.
 It was completed and dedicated in 1930.
 The church and property was sold to the Oregon Historical Society in 1969 when the congregation outgrew this site.
 It became a museum in 1970 and was deeded to the city of Yachats in 1986.
 The Little Log Church Museum houses photographs of the area, settler exhibits, and works by former resident artists and authors.
 It is staffed by volunteers and open to visitors daily from Noon to 3 p.m. – closed Thursdays.

 From town, take a 9-mile scenic drive up the Yachats River Road to visit the historic North Fork of the Yachats River Covered Bridge.
 Seven miles up Yachats River Rd., you will cross a small cement bridge – turn left here onto the N Fork Yachats River Rd – a well-maintained gravel road – for the final two miles.
 (Street cars are fine, but the road will not accommodate RVs).
 Park in the small turn-out before the bridge and walk across.
 The N Fork Yachats Covered Bridge was built in 1938 with a Queenpost truss, one of the few of this type remaining in Oregon.
 It was faithfully restored in 1989, and in 2014.
-Look up the hillside above the bridge for a view of a giant old-growth Hemlock tree.
+Look up the hillside above the bridge for a view of a giant old-growth Spruce tree that is 350 years old.
 If you make this trip in the early morning or evening, watch for elk grazing in pastureland shared by goats, sheep, horses and belted black cattle, affectionately referred to by local children as the oreo cows.

-From the Visitors Center at Cape Perpetua you may hike The Giant Spruce Trail (2 miles round trip).
+From the Visitor Center at Cape Perpetua you may hike The Giant Spruce Trail (2 miles round trip).
 The majestic old Sitka Spruce at the end of this trail is nearly 600 years old, more than 180 feet tall, and has a 40 foot circumference.
 It has been designated an Oregon Heritage Tree, and it has a truly amazing story of survival.
 See the article linked below.

 26 miles S of Yachats (about a 40 minute drive)